craigbruenderman/automation-class/Lab_Guide.md

 ```
 * This calls the function as_yaml() and passes it our core1 dictionary, which prints out the dictionary in JSON format.

-## Now we'll run a Python script to open a YAML file and export it as JSON
+## Run a Python script to open a YAML file and export it as JSON

-It is common and helpful to define data in YAML that will be consumed programmatically by things like Python and Ansible.
+It is common to define data in YAML to be consumed programmatically by tools like Python and Ansible.
 You've been provided with a short YAML file, which holds a list of key/value (dictionary) pairs of common attributes of L2 switch ports.
 Let's use Python to import that YAML file, prove that is does contain a list of dictionaries, convert it to JSON, and write that out to a new file.

 * Open ports.yml in Atom to examine it
 * List the files in the code directory and notice ports.yml exists, but ports.json doesn't